Introduction

 Bad for you

 A bad boss can ruin your life.
-Last year, the American magazine The Atlantic reported that bad leadership can lead to what about your healthpoorer health among others, stresses in your family, and an increased risk of heart problems.
+Last year, the American magazine The Atlantic reported that bad leadership can lead to poorer health among others, stresses in your family, and an increased risk of heart problems.
 Recently management consultancy Hay Group reported that 55 percent of managers, based on global research, create a demoralizing work environment.
 Netherlands is an exception with an even higher score of 68 percent (as mentioned above) of the people having demotivating supervisors.
 For many people, their immediate boss is one of the major stress factors in their lives.

 Unfortunately, poor leadership comes in all shapes and sizes.
 In her book Bad Leadership Barbara Kellerman sorts them into seven categories: incompetent, rigid, intemperate, indifferent, corrupt, aloof and evil.